 Santa Monica residents may apply for a free library card at one of our four locations: Main Library, Fairview, Montana, or Ocean Park Branch.
 California residents not residing in Santa Monica must pay a $25.00 annual fee when applying for or renewing a library card.
-Non-California residents and visitors may apply for an Internet Card which provides access to our Internet-enabled PCs.

 California residents who are applying for a new card will need to complete a Library Card Application (versión Española) and present a valid photo ID along with proof of a current California residential address.

 Customers will get a library card upon filling out the application and presenting one of the following valid forms of ID:

 Customers who do not have one of the above must present separate valid forms of photo ID and current California street address:

 A. Valid forms of photo ID:

 B. Valid forms of verification of current California street address:

 NOTE: Photocopied documents are not acceptable as forms of photo ID or proof of residency.

 NOTE: A valid photo ID must be presented in order to renew one's card.
 Any outstanding account balance must be cleared prior to renewal.

 Any person in possession of your card may use the card to checkout items from the Library.
 Keep your card safe and be aware that you are responsible for everything that is checked out on your account.
 Notify the Library immediately if your card is lost or stolen.